Vinča culture: Subsistence

 Areas with less arable potential were exploited through transhumant pastoralism, where groups from the lowland villages moved their livestock to nearby upland areas on a seasonal basis.
 Cattle were more important than sheep and goats in Vinča herds and, in comparison to the cultures of the FTN, livestock was increasingly kept for milk, leather and as draft animals, rather than solely for meat.
 Seasonal movement to upland areas was also motivated by the exploitation of stone and mineral resources.
-Where these especially rich permanent upland settlements were established, people would have relied more heavily on pastoralism for subsistence.
+Where these were especially rich permanent upland settlements were established, which would have relied more heavily on pastoralism for subsistence.

 Although increasingly focused on domesticated plants and animals, the Vinča subsistence economy still made use of wild food resources.
-The hunting of deer, boar and aurochs, fishing of carp and catfish, shell-collecting, fowling and foraging of wild cereals, forest fruits and nuts provided for a significant part of the diet at some Vinča sites.
-These, however, were in the minority; settlements were largely located with agricultural rather than wild food potential in mind, and wild resources were usually underexploited unless the area was low in arable productivity.
+The hunting of deer, boar and aurochs, fishing of carp and catfish, shell-collecting, fowling and foraging of wild cereals, forest fruits and nuts made up a significant part of the diet at some Vinča sites.
+These, however, were in the minority; settlements were invariably located with agricultural rather than wild food potential in mind, and wild resources were usually underexploited unless the area was low in arable productivity.